Sergutin/CookBook/README.md

 ## Agile methodology
   The Agile methodology was used in this project to facilitate iterative development, continuous collaboration, and regular feedback loops, ensuring a flexible and adaptive approach to meet the evolving requirements and deliver a high-quality cookbook website.
+All the functionality and development of this project were handled through GitHub, where you can find the **[projects](https://github.com/Sergutin/CookBook/issues)**.

 ## User Stories